 Naturally, you cannot explore the NWP without thinking of the many explorers and adventurers who made it their life’s ambition to chart and conquer this infamous, fabled searoute since 1497.
 During your journey you will learn more about some of these expeditions and follow in their footsteps as you sail through the icy waters including the ill-fated Franklin expedition of 1845 and the first successful passage made by Roald Amundsen in 1906.

-Travelling on a modern x-bow ice-strengthened expedition ship, you will enjoy opportunities throughout the voyage for shore landings, hikes and zodiac cruises with your onboard Expedition Team.
+Travelling on a small expedition ship, you will enjoy opportunities throughout the voyage for shore landings, hikes and zodiac cruises with your onboard Expedition Team.
 You will also plan to visit some traditional Inuit communities along the Baffin Island coast where you can learn more about their way of life in the High Arctic.
 Your experienced Expedition Team will also offer a series of lectures and presentations throughout the voyage with a focus on history, culture and wildlife.
-An optional kayaking programme is available onboard (not included in your voyage price and must be pre-booked), this is an exhilarating and intimate way to experience the stunning coastlines around Greenland and Canada near to where the kayak was invented by the Inuit almost 4,000 years ago.
+An optional kayaking programme is available on selected departures (not included in your voyage price and must be pre-booked), this is an exhilarating and intimate way to experience the stunning coastlines around Greenland and Canada near to where the kayak was invented by the Inuit almost 4,000 years ago.

 Itinerary